 Good Neighbor Mission works to end homelessness in Sumner County one family at a time.
-Our programs address the problems that lead to housing crisis by providing shelter, stability, education and wraparound services.
-If you or someone you know is struggling, we have programs that can help.
+Our programs address the problems that lead to housing crisis by providing assistance with securing permanent housing through the Rapid Rehousing program.
+Through the generosity of our donors, we are sometime able to help with utility payments to avoid disconnection of services.
+If you or someone you know is struggling, we are here to help.

 Rapid Re-Housing Program

 The Rapid Rehousing Program is for individuals or families who are literally homeless.
 A pending eviction or threat of homelessness does not qualify someone for this program.
 If a person or family qualifies, Good Neighbor may assist with rental and utility deposits for a home or apartment.

 - Rent for the property must not exceed 30% of family's gross income.

 - Current nighttime residence is not meant for human habitation.
 This would include sleeping in a car, city park, etc.